magento-2/magento-2-smtp/README.md

-# Magento 2 SMTP Extension: Gmail, Amazon SES, Mailchimp, Sendinblue, Mandrill, Zoho mail, Mailgun, Outlook
+# SMTP Extension for Magento 2 - FREE SMTP module

 Have you ever wondered why sometimes, if you have to send an email to address@example.com with your Gmail account, you send it to the smtp.gmail.com server; but then this server will send your message to the MX server of example.com, as a result, the mail is marked as a spam?
 That’s about time to learn more about SMTP to look back this.